 B-8.
 The president of the university, or the president's designee, is a member ex officio of all UI committees, regardless of how the committees may have been established or appointed.
 On committees under the jurisdiction of the university faculty or of the Faculty Senate, the president or the president's designee serves without vote. [ed.
 7-10]

 B-9.
 The chair of the Faculty Senate is a member ex officio without vote of all committees under the jurisdiction of the university faculty or of the senate. [ed.
 7-10]

 B-10.
 Students are to be represented, if they so desire, on faculty committees that deal with matters affecting them.
-Except for student members of the Faculty Senate, the Committee on Committees receives nominations from the ASUI, GPSA and SBA to fill positions established for student members of faculty committees.
+Except for student members of the Faculty Senate, the Committee on Committees receives names of those approved by the ASUI, GPSA and SBA to fill positions established for student members of faculty committees.
 [See 1640.]
-If, 21 days after the first day of classes of the fall semester, nominations have not been submitted to fill student positions, the committees on which the vacancies exist are authorized to disregard the vacant student positions in determining a quorum. [rev. 1-07, ed.
+If, 21 days after the first day of classes of the fall semester, nominations have not been submitted to fill student positions, the committees on which the vacancies exist are authorized to disregard the vacant student positions in determining a quorum. [rev. 1-07, 1-14, 7-14, 1-18, ed.
 7-10]

 B-11.
-The membership of individual members of standing committees of the university faculty may not be terminated involuntarily except for cause and with the concurrence of the Faculty Senate. [ed.
-7-10]
+The membership of individual members of standing committees of the university faculty may not be terminated involuntarily except for cause and with the concurrence of the Committee on Committees with the possibility of appeal by the faculty member to the Faculty Senate. [ed.
+7-10, rev. 7-17]

 B-15.
 Unless otherwise provided, assignments to faculty committees begin on the official opening date of the academic year, whichever is earlier. [ren. and rev. 1-07]